Large language model-enabled automated data extraction for concrete materials informatics: Results

 \subsection{Automated data extraction pipeline}

-Our automated data extraction pipeline (Fig.~\ref{fig:pipeline}a) extracts key concrete materials information from both tables and text in scientific publications.
-It employs two main categories of specialized agents: (i) extraction agents, which identify and extract relevant information from different sections of a publication, and (ii) processing agents, which clean, reconcile, and integrate the extracted information into complete records for each mixture.
+Our automated data extraction pipeline (Fig.~\ref{fig:pipeline}a) extracts key concrete materials information from scientific publications, including binder properties, mixture proportions, and mixture properties from tables, as well as acronyms and their definitions, curing conditions, and specimen dimensions from text.
+The pipeline employs two main categories of specialized agents: (i) extraction agents, which identify and extract relevant information from different sections of a publication, and (ii) processing agents, which clean, reconcile, and integrate the extracted information into complete records for each mixture.
 Each agent is powered by an LLM.
-Prompt template and examples are provided in Supplementary Note 4.
+Prompt template and examples are provided in Supplementary Note~4.
+The pipeline is organized as a sequential, modular agent chain that decomposes the complex extraction workflow into manageable subtasks, while allowing individual components to be flexibly tailored to specific extraction needs.

 The pipeline starts by processing a corpus of full-text articles in XML or HTML format (see Section `\nameref{sec:methods_article_retrieval}' for details).
 These structured formats are preferred over PDF files as they explicitly encode document elements (\textit{e.g.}, sections, tables, captions, footnotes) as tagged content.
 By contrast, PDFs primarily store visual layouts intended for rendering, which makes it difficult to recover the logical structure of the document in a consistent and machine-readable manner\cite{Hong2021,Zhu2022}.